K3S/ibmi-ai-workers/php-worker/index.md

 How many workers should you have?
 The answer is governed by three constraints:

 1. **AI rate limit.** Whatever your provider's RPM/TPM limit is, divided by per-worker throughput.
-If Anthropic gives you 4000 RPM and a worker can handle 30 concurrent requests via Guzzle's pool with ~1s latency each, that's 1800 RPM per worker — so two workers saturate the budget.
-Three is wasted.
+If Anthropic gives you 4000 RPM and a worker can handle 10-12 concurrent requests via Guzzle's pool with ~1s latency each, that's roughly 600-720 RPM per worker — so 6-7 workers saturate the budget.
+Anything past that is wasted.
+(If you've measured and increased pool_size to 30+, recompute accordingly.)
 2. **IBM i resource budget.** Each worker is ~50 MB resident plus its DB2 connection.
 Multiple workers compete for memory pool and CPU.
 Run more workers than your subsystem can host and you'll see queueing.
 3. **Variance smoothing.** One worker is a single point of failure.
 Two is the minimum for HA.
 Beyond that, more workers smooth out latency variance — when one is mid-call, others are picking up new work.